-Erie Insurance partners with American Bankers Insurance Company to offer Policyholders flood coverage options through its Agents.
-American Bankers is one of the top flood insurance carriers in the country and has consistently received an excellent rating for financial strength from A.M.
-Best credit rating organization.
+To help you protect your residence or commercial building, Erie Insurance has partnered with American Bankers to offer flood insurance.
+American Bankers is one of the top flood carriers in the country and has consistently received an excellent rating for financial strength from A.M.
+Best.

 All types of homes including condos are eligible for flood insurance.
 You can even purchase flood insurance to protect your contents if you rent your home.